AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Finally, the best block is applied.
 In this way, all blocks are executed after their ancestors, and there is a clear and total ordering that trivially converges.

-In the case that more than two parent blocks are permitted, there is a trivial generalization of the above.
+There is a trivial generalization of the above to allow more than two parent blocks, too.
 That is: replace \emph{all} but the last (worst) parent with a *virtual parent block* that links back to all remaining *actual* parent blocks (but contributes zero block-weight itself).
 Replacing the best parents (rather than the worst parents) with a virtual block means that the fork rule works automatically.
 This can be repeated to allow for arbitrarily many parents.